-Students have library time weekly.
+Students have weekly library time.
 Library books may be checked out for one week.
 The student must present the book when renewing.
 Should a child have two or more missing books, he/she will not be allowed to check out another book until the missing books are returned or replaced.
-If a book is lost or damaged, the student must pay the replacement cost plus the cost of shipping.
+If a book is lost or damaged, the student must pay the replacement and shipping costs.
 Reference books are not to be removed from the library without permission.